willp240/rat-container/README.md

 ```
 For *Docker*:
 ```
-docker run -ti --init --rm -v /absolute/path/to/rat:/rat jamierajewski/rat-container
+docker run -ti --init --rm -v /absolute/path/to/rat:/rat snoplus/rat-container
 ```
-*Note* - the -v flag operates the same as -B in Singularity BUT you **must** provide it with an absolute path (one starting at /); relative paths (the path from where you are now) will **not** work.
+*Note* - the `-v` flag operates the same as `-B` in Singularity BUT you **must** provide it with an absolute path (one starting at /); relative paths (the path from where you are now) will **not** work.

 - Once in the container, Singularity users need to run the following:
 ```
 source /home/scripts/setup-env.sh
 ```
 In **Docker** this is **unnecessary** as Docker sources it automatically on launch.
-You may see a message about how it could not find /rat/env.sh; this is expected as you have not built RAT yet.
+You may see a message about how it could not find `/rat/env.sh`; this is expected as you have not built RAT yet.
 If the build is successful, you shouldn't see this message next time.

 - Finally, run this command to build RAT:
 ```
 source /home/scripts/build-rat.sh
 ```
+Alternatively, `scons` can manually be called while in the `/rat` folder.

 - RAT is now ready to use!
 Look at the instructions below for how to run it

 ***